perisphere-rwe/pericircle/README.md

 #> # ℹ 678 more rows
 ```

-*Warning*: I am still working out some edge cases in this method.
-Please
-don’t hesitate to open an issue if it fails in unexpected ways.
-If
-needed, there is a less convenient but more reliable way to get recode
+If needed, there is a less convenient but more transparent way to get
-information for specific parts of the dictionary:
+recode information for specific parts of the dictionary:

 ``` r